'It's great to be here' - Lineker on BBC football return

 Gary Lineker says 'it's great to be here' on BBC football return

-Gary Lineker has said "it's great to be here" as he returned to fronting BBC football coverage following his suspension last week.
+Gary Lineker has said "it's great to be here" as he returned to fronting BBC football coverage following his suspension over a tweet row.

-Co-presenter Alan Shearer welcomed Lineker back and said he "wanted to say how upset we were" about the change in football coverage following Lineker's suspension.

-He was pulled from air following an impartiality row over comments he made criticising the government's new asylum policy.
+Lineker had been suspended by the BBC after criticising the government's controversial asylum policy on Twitter.

 The move sparked a backlash, with presenters and commentators walking out in support of the Match of the Day host.